-If you have encountered an incident which was motivated by who you are or who someone thinks you are, you may have been a victim of a hate incident or hate crime.
+If you have encountered an incident which was motivated by who you are or who someone thinks you are, you may have been a victim of a hate crime / incident.

 For example, a person is beaten up and whilst being attacked the offender makes offensive comments about the person's believed race or ethnicity / sexual orientation / religion or belief / disability or transgender identity.

-Please see Q643 for further information on what is a hate crime / hate incident.
+Please see Q643 for definitions of a hate crime / hate incident.

 The police take reports of these incidents very seriously and if you feel you have been the victim of a hate crime / incident you should report the matter to your local police force.
 Reports can also be made online via www.report-it.org.uk who report it to the police on your behalf, should you not wish to report it directly.
 For more information please see the websites in the Related Information.